virtix/open-source-program-template/pages/faq.md

 #### What is Open Source Software (OSS)?

 Open Source Software (OSS) is software that also includes the program's source code.
-In almost all cases, the software is licensed such that it can be altered by anyone and used in any environment.
+In almost all cases, the software is licensed such that it can be modified by anyone and used in any environment.
 It typically doesn't cost anything and there are no legally binding guarantees.
 The official US Department of Defense [definition](http://dodcio.defense.gov/Portals/0/Documents/OSSFAQ/2009OSS.pdf)